verrazzano/docs/content/en/docs/networking/_index.md

 to one of several destinations, all in the Istio mesh over mTLS.
 All of the traffic in the mesh uses mTLS, with the following exceptions:
 - traffic from the NGINX Ingress Controller to Rancher
-- traffic from Verrazzano platform operator to Rancher
 - traffic from Coherence operator to the Coherence cluster
 - Prometheus traffic, which uses HTTP or HTTPS (not shown)

+***NOTE*** Several components inside the cluster send requests to Keycloak and will always go outside the cluster, back through the load balancer if a Keycloak redirect is needed.
+If some cases, where no redirect is needed, they will send requests directly to Keycloak within the cluster.

 ExternalDNS runs outside the mesh and uses TLS.
 The same is true for cert-manager.

-Application enters a second OCI load balancer over TLS and is routed to the Istion Ingress Gateway, where TLS is terminated.
+Application traffic enters a second OCI load balancer over TLS and is routed to the Istion Ingress Gateway, where TLS is terminated.
 From there, the traffic is routed to one of several applications using mTLS, all in the mesh for this example.